 §8.
 Racing: Attempts are intended to be as solo or pairs.
 All racing is self-supported as one long time trail.
 The clock runs non-stop from the moment of GO.
 The challenge is complete upon arrival at the end of the predetermined route.
 There are no required checkpoints or designated restperiods on the course.

 §9.
 To complete the route, a rider/riders may resupply food, equipment, rent a room, rent a hut, sleep at caravan parks, launder clothing and get their bike serviced at commercial shops along the way.
 The intent is to ride unsupported between towns, and function self-supported when in towns.
 Any services utilized must always be commercially available to all challengers and not pre-arranged.
-No private resupply and no private lodging.
+No private resupply and no private lodging - including no Airbnb.
 Whatever racedirectors might hand you of small treats, during the race, is permitted in the spirit of friendly Danish ”hygge” (cosiness).

 §10.
 Outside assistance with navigation, lodging or resupply (especially receipt of supplies from non-commercial shipper) are prohibited.